balena-labs-projects/project-template/README.md

-# Balena Labs Project Template
+# Balena Project Template

-This repository constitutes the key components required for creating a new Balena Labs project.
-It aims to help standardise the project repos, and act as a quick and easy way to deploy a new project with all the required actions and documentation.
+This repository constitutes some key components required for creating a new Balena project.
+It acts as a quick and easy way to get started building and deploying a new project with all the required GitHub actions and documentation.

 Setting up this template requires the following steps:

 ## 1. Initial setup

 1. Click `Use this template` from the top of the page.
-When naming your repository, use the Labs project repository naming convention of all lowercase and `-` to separate words.
 2. Configure the basic GitHub files relevant to your setup and code language, such as `.gitignore` and `.dockerignore`.
 3. Replace `docker-compose.yml` and `Dockerfile` with your own.
 4. Replace `logo.svg` with your own custom logo to display on the Balena Hub.
 If you are using a different image format, update the filename in `balena.yml` accordingly.
 5. Update `balena.yml` with your project details, paying attention to the URLs to ensure they reflect your project paths. `post-provisioning` is handled automatically by a GitHub action, mirroring the GitHub README.md file and can be ignored.
-6. If not using tags to trigger GitHub actions, you should set `sync_tag: false` in `.github/workflows/deploy-to-balena.yml`.

 ## 2. Configure the documentation

 If docs are not required, simply delete the `docs` folder.
 You could also delete the `deploy-docs.yml` action if you wish, but it isn't necessary as it only triggers when the `docs` folder exists and when changes are made inside the folder.

-If you do require docs, Labs themed docs will be built and deployed to a branch called `gh_pages`.
+If you keep the docs they will be built and deployed to a branch called `gh_pages`.
 From there, the docs can be published to GitHub pages by selecting the `Deploy from a branch` mode in `Settings -> Pages`, choosing the `gh_pages` branch and `/` as the source folder.

 ### Getting started with developing your project docs